mathiasclari/MathiasClari/README.md

 <div id="Introduction" align="center">
   <h3>👋 Introduction</h3>
   Hello!, here is some more info about me and my current projects.
 Sorry if it's too much, you don't really need to read all of that.
 So..
-My name is Mathias and I am 18 years old Game Developer who started his coding journey with game called Minecraft.
-In the middle of June 2022 I officialy quit Minecraft Development and switched to Game Development, and Softwere Development!
+My name is Mathias and I am 18 years old Game Developer who started his coding journey with game called Minecraft.My work -> Game Development, and Softwere Development!
 <hr>
 <h3> 💻I use this programs...</h3>
 <div align="center">